Teaching English in Austria

 Teachers in Austria will find most teaching opportunities in bigger towns and cities such as Vienna, where many of Austria’s international schools, private language schools, colleges, and universities are located.

 Salary and benefits while teaching English in Austria

 |Teaching Benefit Type||Teaching Benefit Details|

-Ideally, teachers looking for jobs at private language schools in Austria should have, at minimum, a Bachelor’s degree and an internationally recognized TEFL certificate to stand the best chance of securing an English teaching position.
+Teaching jobs in Austrian private language schools will ask, at minimum, for teachers to hold a Bachelor’s degree and an internationally recognized TEFL certificate to stand the best chance of securing an English teaching position.

 The University of Toronto’s TEFL online certificate can give you the edge over other candidates applying to teach English abroad in Austria.

 International schools in Austria will often seek candidates who have a postgraduate certificate in education as well as relevant teaching experience.
 The pay is consequently higher at Austrian international schools compared to private language schools.

 Things for teachers to do in Austria

 With its rich culture and history, Austria is an exceptional country to live and travel in.
 Vienna is famous for its classical music and Gothic architecture, but that’s not all there is to experience here.
 Lovers of the great outdoors will be thrilled by Austria’s unparalleled natural landscape.
 Best known as the winter sports capital of Europe, Austria is not to be overlooked in the summer months: popular activities include visiting the countryside’s many historic villages, hiking in the magnificent Alps, swimming in the clear blue lakes of the Danube valley and much more.
 Austria is also prime for easy and affordable travel to other countries, as it is situated at a crossroads in Europe.

 Register for a teacher account to apply for teaching jobs in Austria.